We are thankful that God has brought you together and that you are seeking information about marriage in the Catholic Church.

 - Talk about the sacrament of marriage

-- Attend a marriage preparation workshop
+- Attend a marriage preparation workshop (educational component of the process)

 - Complete the necessary permissions and paperwork, which will be forwarded to the priest at the church where the wedding will take place